syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 ## Edge Labels Drawing Mode

-The chart axis provides support for customizing the rendering position of the edge labels using the [EdgeLabelsDrawingMode]() property.
+The chart axis supports customizing the rendering position of the edge labels using the [EdgeLabelsDrawingMode]() property.
 The default value of the [EdgeLabelsDrawingMode]() property is `Shift`.

 | Action | Description |
 |--|--|